FoteinosMerg/deliverable/diplomata.md

 \end{align*}
 $$

-#### Optimizing verification with preprocessed keys
+#### Accelerating verification with a preprocessed key

-For the purpose of faster verification, $vk$ can be further processed during the initial setup, yielding a so called *preprocessed* verification key $pvk$.
+For the purpose of faster verification, the verifying key $vk$ may be further processed during initial setup of the zk-SNARK cryptosystem, yielding a so called *preprocessed* verification key $pvk$.
 In particular, a small amount of extra precomputed info can be added to it, in which case the Verifier algorithm must also be modified appropriately (*online* Verifier).
 In this case, Figure 1 transforms as follows: